Microsoft Access Tips for Serious Users

 To trust your folder, click:

-Get up to speed with the new Access:
+Get up to speed with Access 2007:

 These observations are limited to Access, and do not address very significant new capabilities for data collection and integration with other software through WSS (SharePoint) or other software.